mrballistic/bill-tracker/memory-bank/progress.md

 - Analytics components with Nivo charts are functioning
 - TypeScript issues in component event handling have been fixed
 - MUI v7 Grid compatibility issues have been addressed with Box components
+- GitHub Pages deployment is functioning with localStorage data persistence
+- Navigation title is centered with links flush right on desktop views
+- Analytics charts display side-by-side in desktop views

 ## What's Left to Build